5minds/GDrive-Tools/README.md

 The method returns the id of the copied document.

+### Fill a Sheet

+If you want to fill an drive sheet, its possible with the `fillSheet()` Method.
+Keep in mind that any existing data in the provided sheet will be overwritten.

+The following Parameters are required:

+* `sheetId(str)`: The Id of the sheet which should be filled.
+* `data(List[dict])` The data which should be inserted into the sheet as a list of JSON - Objects.
+  The Columns are therefore defined by the keys of the given JSON Objects, whereas all JSON Objects in the passed list must have the same keys.

 ## Example

 You can test the library using the given `example.py` script.